deploring/COS80007-Assignment-1/readme.txt

 "J" = 5 marks
 "Z" = 10 marks
-If the user does not respond within 10 seconds there will be a popup window that prompts the first 3 chracters of a desired word for 5 seconds.
+If the user does not respond within 10 seconds there will be a popup window that prompts the first 3 characters of a desired word for 5 seconds.
-If the user answers correct they will be awarded with half the alloted marks.
+If the user answers correct they will be awarded with half the allotted marks.
 ++++++++++++++++++++++++++++++